 Short-term disability can cover a prolonged illness, childbirth, or an injury that impacts your work.

 Long-Term Disability Insurance

-Long-term disability (LTD) is similar to STD but provides coverage over a much longer time frame.
+Long-term disability (LTD) is like STD but provides coverage for a much longer period.
 LTD offers salary protection, usually at a lower rate.